 - For employees hired prior to July 1, 2015, qualification for normal retirement is age 60 with five years of service or at least age 55 with age and service equal to 80 or greater.
-A member may retire with the pension reduced actuarially if the member is at least age 55 and has at least 10 years of contributory service, or at any age with 30 years of contributory service.
-For employees hired July 1, 2015 and later, qualification for normal retirement is 62 with 10 years of service.
-A member hired after July 1, 2015 may retire with the pension reduced actuarially if the member is between ages 60 and 62 with at least ten years of contributory service, between ages 57 and 62 with at least twenty years of contributory service, or between ages 55 and 62 with at least thirty years of contributory service. - The straight life annuity retirement benefit is equivalent to 2% of average salary multiplied by years of service.
+A member may retire with a pension reduced actuarially if the member is at least age 55 and has at least 10 years of contributory service, or at any age with 30 years of contributory service.
+For employees hired July 1, 2015 and later, qualification for normal retirement is 62 with 10 years of service, between ages 57 and 62 with at least twenty years of contributory service, or between ages 55 and 62 with at least thirty years of contributory service. - The straight life annuity retirement benefit is equivalent to 2% of average salary multiplied by years of service.
 For employees hired prior to July 1, 2015, average salary is the average of the three consecutive highest annual earnings out of the last fifteen years of earnings.
-For all employees hired July 1, 2015 and later average salary is the average of the five consecutive highest annual earnings out of the last fifteen years of earnings.
+For all employees hired July 1, 2015 and later, average salary is the average of the five consecutive highest annual earnings out of the last fifteen years of earnings. - For employees hired prior to July 1, 2015, terminated members with at least five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
+For all employees hired July 1, 2015 and later, this age increases to 64 with at least ten years of contributory service, or age 63 with at least twenty years of contributory service. - For all employees hired prior to July 1, 2015, employees are required to contribute 4.5% of annual earnings.
+All employees hired July 1, 2015 and later, are required to contribute 6% of annual earnings.

-NOTES TO REQUIRED SUPPLEMENTARY INFORMATION June 30, 2022
+NOTES TO REQUIRED SUPPLEMENTARY INFORMATION June 30, 2023